ascariandrea/moai/README.md

 The Android FrameWork is a framework to speed up the android development, providing simple APIs to build applications that interacts with RESTful api services.

 ## Usage
-You can include this framework as library in your project, or you can start from the boilerplate I've created for intelliJ and gradle environment by cloning the boilerplate repo
+You can include this framework as library in your project, or you can start from the boilerplate I've created for intelliJ and gradle environment by cloning the boilerplate [repo](https://github.com/ascariandrea/moai-boilerplate).
 ```
-$ git clone git@github.com:ascariandrea/afw-boilerplate.git my-new-project
+$ git clone git@github.com:ascariandrea/moai-boilerplate.git my-new-project
 ```
 and follow the instruction in the boilerplate README file.